 Nurse Quality

-Moving on to the next category, this facility also excelled in the nursing category.
-In fact, we gave it a grade of B+ for this area.
-This finalized a first-rate report card.
-Nursing grades are primarily based on a facility's nurse staffing.
-This particular nursing home provided 0.8 hours of nursing care per resident per day.
-Finally, we also looked at some nursing quality measures in determining our nursing grades.
-This nursing home performed very well in terms of minimizing its residents' major falls and pressure ulcers.
+Adding to its profile, this facility also earned a grade of B+ for its nursing rating.
+This is a well above average score in this category.
+Our nursing grade considers a variety of datapoints.
+The most heavily weighted one is the amount of time nurses spent with patients.
+This nursing home averages 0 hours of nursing care per resident per day.
+Lastly, we also assessed some nursing quality measures in determining our nursing grades.
+This place performed very well in terms of avoiding major falls and pressure ulcers.
 We consider these areas to be good indicators of the quality of nursing care.

 Rating Over Time